 - Provide proof of licensed commissary or servicing location (self-contained mobile food units).

-- Contact the Porter County Health Department, Food Service Division, 219-465-2535 option 4, to schedule a pre-operational inspection.
+- Contact the Porter County Health Department, Food Service Division, 219-465-2535, to schedule a pre-operational inspection.
 The location for the inspection will take place at the Porter County Health Department.
 The unit must be fully equipped and operational for inspection.

 Licensing Requirements for Mobile Food Units or Pushcarts operating in Porter County